ntust-im-labyrinth/labyrinth/projects/README.md

 Source : [Thelma: Threat Hunting Enhanced Language Models for Hunt Automation](https://ieeexplore-ieee-org.ntust.idm.oclc.org/abstract/document/10735642?casa_token=g2ogPvECGaYAAAAA:kSz8UHi1kDHdM7tLl8EvxgJ_H-cg6hqKpAr5PiDbgPvzJAfNSOJF23_GilBaKfvo9GUMNgWz5j8)

+# Conference
-# Investigating the Role of ChatGPT in Cybersecurity Education
+### Investigating the Role of ChatGPT in Cybersecurity Education
 [Back to the Top](#table-of-contents)
 <p align="justify"> Muhammad Gilvy Langgawan Putra, a PhD student in Information Management at the National Taiwan University of Science and Technology (NTUST) and a member of the Labyrinth Lab, recently presented at The European Conference on Education (ECE) 2024,
   held in London, United Kingdom.</p>